redhat-cip/dci-openshift-app-agent/README.md

 - `dci_teardown_on_success` (default: true)
 - `dci_teardown_on_failure` (default: false)

-It's included either when there's a failure or at the end of all the steps.
+It's included either when there's a failure, error or at the end of all the steps.

 ## Known issues